Kepler Cheuvreux: 2018: Two new major equity shareholders

+2024: Acquisition of Trackinsight

+In September 2024, Kepler Cheuvreux acquired a majority stake in Trackinsight, becoming the company's principal shareholder.

 Activities

 Research

 Kepler Cheuvreux's research activity, which includes analyzing financial securities such as equities and bonds, employs more than 120 analysts and covers more than 1,000 companies in Europe.

 In June 2015, the company signed a partnership with the Asian investment bank CIMB for reciprocal distribution of their research in their respective markets.
 Since February 2017, Kepler Cheuvreux has been distributing in Europe the equity research of Piper Jaffray, a US investment bank.
 In September 2018, the French financial services group exported its research to Canada with a partnership with CIBC.

-External surveys such as Extel recognize the quality of the firm's research.
-In the Extel 2018 survey, Kepler Cheuvreux was ranked 1st for Leading Brokerage Firm – Countries in Europe, 2nd Best Broker for Research (Quoted Companies) and first for Corporate Access.

 Execution

 Kepler Cheuvreux's Execution activity processes buy and sell orders in financial securities such as equities, bonds, derivatives, warrants, ETFs and convertible bonds.
 Using an in-house trading platform acquired in 2013, this activity consists of 12 execution offices, 77 experts, and membership of 103 major global markets.

-Kepler Cheuvreux is ranked second in the “Trading & Execution” category of the 2018 Extel survey and first in the “Overall Outperformer in Algorithmic Trading” and “Best Trading Performance” categories by ‘The Trade’ magazine.

 Advisory

-Kepler Cheuvreux offers companies advisory services in investment banking & equity capital markets in conjunction with its banking partners (CACIB, UniCredit, Rabobank, Swedbank, and Belfius), investment solutions (creation of structured products), debt services (offering liquidity in the primary and secondary bond markets), and specific services to private banks and retail banking networks.
+Kepler Cheuvreux provides advisory services in investment banking and equity capital markets in conjunction with its banking partners (CACIB, UniCredit, Rabobank, Swedbank, and Belfius), investment services (creation of structured products), debt services (offering liquidity in the primary and secondary bond markets), and specific services to private banks and retail banking networks.

-Asset management

-In 2018, Kepler Cheuvreux diversified its activities into asset management with the acquisition of an asset management company.
-Renamed KCI, this entity is responsible for developing two activities: one dedicated to preferred equity (financing in the form of mezzanine debt and quasi-equity products) and the other dedicated to private debt in the form of Euro PP and senior debt.